 For Nano Lopez, animals embody the mysterious and magical aspects of life, opening a world of wonder every time he observes one.

-During the opening of his largest exhibition to date, which was held at Park West Gallery, Lopez explained that the inspiration for his colorful Nanimals draws upon seeing animals in person or studying their anatomy online if it isn’t a native species.
+Lopez tells Park West that the inspiration for his colorful Nanimals draws upon seeing animals in person or studying their anatomy online if it isn’t a native species.

 “Often the sculpture is just the beauty of the animal itself that is the inspiration,” Lopez says.
 “The rest is the textures, the combination of textures and elements that makes it richer.”